Jan-Eric-B/ScreenSketcher/README.md

 An easy-to-use lightweight screenshot tool that allows you to draw directly on the screen.
 It is ideal for presentations and demonstrations.
-Based on WPF .NET 8.0
+Based on WPF .NET 8.0 in the MVVM pattern.

 ## Features